FactorySimPy/FactorySimPy/docs/basic_components.md

-**Constant speed conveyors**: This variant moves items at a constant speed.
+**Continuous-type conveyors**: This models a conveyor belt where items can be loaded at any time and will take a fixed time intervel to reach the destination.
 It can only be used to move discrete items.
 It also has a `capacity` to specify the maximum number of items that it can hold at any given time.